Today, I have an article for you on vitamin K.

 What is Vitamin K?

-Vitamin K is a fat soluble vitamin which can come in a few forms: K1 (known as phylloquinone and exclusive to plants) and K2 (which is actually a collection of molecules known as menaquinones which is designated as MK and their size indicated by the number that follows; examples being MK-4 and MK-7).
-It is surprisingly non-toxic for a fat soluble vitamin, and similar to vitamin D it appears to have a gap between the recommended daily intake and its optimal intake.
+It is fat-soluble and can come in several forms: K1 and K2.
+It is surprisingly non-toxic for a fat-soluble vitamin, and similar to vitamin D, it appears to have a gap between the recommended daily intake and its optimal intake.

-All the above molecules work via something called the ‘vitamin K cycle,’ which is how these molecules exert the benefits of vitamin K.
+All the above molecules work via the ‘vitamin K cycle,‘ which is how these molecules exert their benefits.

 How does Vitamin K work?

 How vitamin K works is a bit indirect.
-Vitamins tend to either work as a ‘cofactor’ of sorts (associating with an enzyme to optimize its function) or they work directly on receptors to start signalling through the cell (like hormones and vitamin D).
-Vitamin K is in the former, but works on a particular class of proteins known as ‘Vitamin K dependent proteins.’
+Vitamins either work as a ‘cofactor‘ (associating with an enzyme to optimize its function), or they work directly on receptors to start signaling through the cell.
+Vitamin K is in the former but works on a particular class of proteins known as ‘Vitamin K dependent proteins.’

-Proteins of this class have a little residue (glutamate residue) that is modified by vitamin K (gamma-carboxylated) and when it is modified the protein is switched from an ‘inactive’ state to an ‘active’ state.
+When modified, the vitamin K-modified glutamate residue in this class of proteins switches them from an ‘inactive’ to an ‘active’ state.
 The vitamin K cycle (mentioned previously) is the cycle that activates these proteins with vitamin K.

 How does this benefit heart health?

-There is a process known as soft tissue calcification, which is a process where soft tissue (ie. not bone) have calcium deposited onto them forming bone-like surfaces.
-This can occur in most soft tissue including arteries, and when calcification of arteries occur it is known as ‘stiff arteries’ (since the calcium deposits reduce how flexible the arteries can be).
+A process known as soft tissue calcification occurs when calcium deposits onto soft tissue, forming bone-like surfaces.
+This can occur in most soft tissue, including arteries.
+When calcification of arteries occurs, it is known as ‘stiff arteries.’

-Although it isn’t necessarily atherogenic (plaque forming), the stiffness of arteries is known to be a large risk factor for cardiovascular disease and death from it.
-Interestingly, the main side-effects of vitamin D overdoses are an increase in arterial calcification.
+Artery stiffness is a large risk factor for cardiovascular disease and mortality, aside from being atherogenic.
+Interestingly, the main side-effect of vitamin D overdoses is increased arterial calcification.

-The protein known as osteocalcin (the vitamin K dependent protein maximized at around 1,000mcg dietary intake) is a negative regulator of arterial calcification; in other words, it works to prevent how much calcium is deposited on arteries and slowly removes calcium from the arteries as well.
-This results in a preservation of arterial flexibility and prevents (somewhat) the increased risk from stiffness from occurring.
+The protein known as osteocalcin is a negative regulator of arterial calcification; in other words, it works to prevent how much calcium is deposited in arteries and slowly removes calcium from the arteries as well.
+This results in a preservation of arterial flexibility and prevents (somewhat) the increased risk of stiffness from occurring.

-This is relatively interesting since there are many herbs or supplements that reduce the risk for cardiovascular disease but they tend to work via reducing triglycerides or cholesterol, blood pressure, or plaque buildup (atherosclerosis); the reduction in calcium buildup is not a common mechanism.
+This is interesting because many herbs or supplements reduce the risk for cardiovascular disease, but they tend to work via reducing triglycerides or cholesterol, blood pressure, or plaque buildup (atherosclerosis); the reduction in calcium buildup is not a common mechanism.

 How does this benefit bone health?

-Two cell types in bone tissue are osteoclasts and osteblasts, the former of which mediates bone breakdown (to supply the body with vital minerals) and the latter is the opposite and supports bone formation.
-In many states of bone loss such as osteopenia, the activity of osteoclasts is significantly larger than the activity of osteoblasts.
+Two cell types in bone tissue are osteoclasts and osteoblasts, the former of which mediates bone breakdown (to supply the body with vital minerals).
+The latter is the opposite and supports bone formation.
+In many states of bone loss, such as osteopenia, the activity of osteoclasts is significantly larger than the activity of osteoblasts.

-Vitamin D is known to increase the activity of osteoblasts (to support bone growth) but also proliferates osteoclasts; Vitamin K (or more specifically, its proteins of which include osteocalcin) inhibit the ability of Vitamin D to proliferate osteoclasts but don’t interfere with the beneficial effects of Vitamin D. Although vitamin K itself is beneficial, it is more commonly called a ‘synergist’ of vitamin D.
+Vitamin D not only increases the activity of osteoblasts but also proliferates osteoclasts.
+Vitamin K inhibits the ability of Vitamin D to increase osteoclasts but doesn’t interfere with the beneficial effects.
+Although vitamin K is beneficial, it more commonly synergizes with vitamin D.

 When looking at human trials, this tends to manifest itself as a reduced fracture rate of bones.
-Vitamin K seems to strengthen the bones, but does not seem to reliably increase bone mineral density (possibly since it increases bone size as well as mineral content, keeping density somewhat consistent).
+This vitamin strengthens the bones but does not reliably increase bone mineral density.